Raymond W. Gibbs Jr.: Embodied experience in thought and language

 One of Gibbs' main focuses of his research is on embodiment.
 His 2006 book Embodiment and Cognitive Science provides a large body of evidence to support the embodiment premise.
 This concept of embodiment "refers to understanding the role of an agent's own body in its everyday, situated cognition".
 Gibbs promotes a dynamic framework of embodiment that differs from the more traditional reductionist model of cognition.
 Gibbs says that embodiment refers not only to neural events but also to cognitive unconscious and to phenomenological experience.
 Gibbs discusses the relationship between body and consciousness from many different viewpoints and talks about the epistemological opposition between realism and idealism.

 What's the difference between "embodied metaphor" and "abstraction from experience"?
 Gibbs' claim that abstract concepts arise by metaphor from embodied reality is sometimes hard to distinguish from the traditional empiricist view.
 For the most part same evidence can be used to support both views.
 Gibbs admits that the metaphor, which forms an abstract concept, does not preserve all aspects of the original bodily experience; so abstraction from experience might be a better term.
 The real originality of the embodied metaphor view is the claim that something of the embodied nature of the original experience still operates whenever an abstract concept is used.
 Gibbs states that the original experience persists in a schematic form called an image schema.
 He defines image schemas as analog representations of spatial relations and movements in space.
-For example, Gibbs lists a number of bodily experiences of the form "Some part of the body is too hot/cold/etc.": My head is too hot My hand is too cold My mouth feels too dry.
+For example, Gibbs lists a number of bodily experiences of the form "Some part of the body is too hot/cold/etc.".
 He states that these are all instances of a single image schema, the balance schema.
 This image schema is claimed to be used in many kinds of abstract thought.
 For instance, in Hamlet's speech "To be or not to be", Gibbs says that "one quickly recognizes" is an allusion to the balance schema because it involves making a difficult decision.